Harshithajoshi43/VSD-Internship/README.md

       For ADD: funct7 = 0000000.
       For SUB: funct7 = 0100000.

-2. The I-type (Immediate-type)
+    **2. The I-type (Immediate-type)**

        The I-type (Immediate-type) instruction format in RISC-V is used for instructions that operate on one register operand and an immediate value.
 These instructions are        common for operations such as memory access, arithmetic with constants, or conditional jumps.
        The I-type format has the following fields:

 - opcode (7 bits):
     Identifies the type of instruction (e.g., arithmetic, memory access, etc.).